InstantAIguru Twilio ConversationRelay Architecture Documentation

 - Multi-language support (English, Spanish)

-Core processing function that handles preprocessing and Lambda communication:
+Core processing that handles preprocessing and Lambda communication:

-Preprocessing Flow: processInput is the core logic function.
+Preprocessing Flow: The input processor is the core logic at the edge.
 It first checks for edge-based preprocessing matches (using AI or static rules).
 If a match is found, it sends an immediate response.
 If not, it encodes the user prompt and context, connects to the AWS Lambda backend via SSE, and streams the response chunks back to the client.
-It handles the parsing of SSE events (chunks, answers, context updates) and manages the session state (busy, inLambda).
+It handles the parsing of SSE events (chunks, answers, context updates) and manages the session state.

 Preprocessing Functions: